-Because the Labrador Retriever temperament is so cheerful and outgoing, they have been the most popular breed of dog in the world for many years.
-That doesn't necessarily mean they are the perfect dog for all circumstances.
+Because the Labrador Retriever temperament is so cheerful and outgoing, he remains one of the most popular breeds of dog in the world – a position belonging to him for many years.
+However, this does not necessarily mean he is the perfect dog for all circumstances.

-The ancestors of this breed first appeared in Canada, but the modern Labrador Retriever was developed in England during the 19th century.
-They were used in the hunt to retrieve ducks that had been shot.
-This means that they are an athletic breed that needs to work, or they can be difficult to manage.
+The ancestors of this breed first appeared in Canada, but the modern Labrador Retriever developed in England during the 19th century.
+Hunters used Labs to retrieve the ducks they shot.
+Labs are an athletic breed, which means they need to work, else they can become difficult to manage.

-This dog's temperament is best suited for an active person who is willing to exercise their dog both physically and mentally.
-If your idea of a pleasant afternoon is curling up with a good book, then I’d recommend you don't choose a Lab as your canine companion.
-Otherwise your dog will be bored, and that’s when behavior problems will appear.
+The Labrador Retriever temperament is best suited for an active person who is willing to exercise their dog both physically and mentally.
+If your idea of a pleasant afternoon is curling up with a good book, then I’d recommend you not to choose a Lab for your canine companion.
+Otherwise, your dog will become bored, and that’s when behavior problems start to appear.

 Check out the concentration on this Labrador Retriever while playing fetch

 You may be able to find some retrieving trials near where you live.
-This is ideal for your dog, because it gives him the opportunity to do what he was bred to do.
-I’ve found that the physical and mental effort of this type of work leaves a dog happily tired out for quite some time.
+This is ideal for your dog because it gives him the opportunity to do what he does best.
+I’ve found that the physical and mental effort this type of work requires leaves your dog happily tired-out for quite some time after.

-As with other working dog temperaments, the Labrador can be extremely focused on what has caught his attention.
-He will follow a scent until he finds its source, and this can lead to him escaping from his yard to continue the hunt.
+As with other working dog temperaments, the Labrador can be extremely focused on whatever catches his attention.
+He will follow a scent until he finds its source, which can encourage him to escape from his yard to continue the hunt.

-The way to manage this behavior is to give your dog plenty of chew toys that he is allowed to gnaw on.
-Some examples are stuffed Kongs or nylon Dentabones.
-If he starts to mouth your hand, turn his attention to something he will like better, such as a rawhide chew.
-Take him for a good run every day to keep his energy levels under control.
+If he starts to mouth your hand, turn his attention to something he will like better, like the Denta-bone.
+You can also take him for a run every day to keep his energy levels under control.

 Watch the Waistline

-One of the best known characteristics of this dog's temperament is his love of food.
-Labradors will eat just about anything, and plenty of it.
-This means that they tend to gain weight.
-Ultimately you can control how much your dog eats.
-Don't give into those pleading brown eyes.
-Feed him just enough to keep him lean, and he won’t fall victim to those obesity related diseases such as arthritis or diabetes.
-Not only that, but if you avoid excessive weight gain, your Lab will live up to two years longer than if he was overweight.
+Ultimately, you're the one who controls how much your dog eats.
+It may be difficult, but don’t give in to those pleading brown eyes.
+Feed him just enough to keep him lean, and he won’t fall victim to obesity-related diseases like arthritis or diabetes.
+Not only that but if you avoid excess weight gain, your Lab can live up to two years longer than if he was overweight.